DNA leads to arrest in 2010 rape at Davie park, police say

 The victim told police that she was walking at Robbins Lodge Park on Nov.
 26, 2010, when she was attacked by an armed man who dragged her off the path and raped her.

-Police said DNA samples submitted sometime after the alleged rape were able to help them produce a possible composite of the suspect.
+Leone said police recently submitted the DNA evidence to a company that was able to create a composite the man.

-On Dec.
-6, a canvass was conducted with that composite and officials located Hugo Giron-Polanco.
+Police returned to the area Dec.
+6 and used the composite to locate Hugo Giron-Polanco, who was working at Flamingo Gardens.

-Police said Giron-Polanco consented to a collection of his DNA, and it was compared to the DNA from the rape.
+Leone said Giron-Polanco consented to a collection of his DNA, and it was compared to the DNA from the rape.
+Leone said the test results concluded that it was a 1-in-400-billion chance that Giron-Polanco was not the man responsible.

-On Thursday, officials made contact with Giron-Polanco in Fort Lauderdale and he was taken into custody.
-He has been charged with three counts of sexual battery on a person less than 12 years old with use of a deadly weapon.
-He is also charged with two counts of battery.
+Police made contact with Giron-Polanco in Fort Lauderdale and took him into custody.
+He faces multiple counts of sexual battery.

+Leone said Giron-Polanco was in the U.S. illegally.
+The U.S. Border Patrol was notified.

 Copyright 2017 by WPLG Local10.com - All rights reserved.